derailed-dash/Advent-of-Code/docs/python/shortest_paths.md

 1. We need to use a `heapq`.
 Recall that a `heapq` allows us to pop elements based on a priority.
 1. We need to provide a _heuristic_ function, i.e. a function that computes some sort of _cost_.
 The _heuristic_ estimates the cost to get from any given node to the goal.
 This cost is used to determine the priority.
 Typically, the _heuristic_ will be a function that estimates distance, such as a Manhattan distance function.

+So, an A* implementation requires the combination of:

+- Cost of the path from the start point to the current point (e.g. steps so far)
+- A heuristic estimation of the cost for the current point to the end piont (e.g. Manhattan distance)

+We need both, because if we only include the distance heuristic, then we end up with a _greedy BFS_ which tries to get closer to the goal without considering the path cost so far.

 ### Turning a BFS into an A*

 Here's a BFS that creates a breadcrumb path.
 The priority of the pop is simply the number of steps taken from the starting point.